AshkIza/cloudNativeApp/README.md

 1- **ng-course-ui** :  docker image of an Angular application (hosted on an NGinx server).
 This will be the Web component.

 2- **spring-core-api** : docker image of a Spring Boot application (MVC, Spring data-jpa) with MySQL as the database.
-    This will acts as the core backend RESTful endpoint (API gataeway)
+    This will act as the core backend RESTful endpoint (API gataeway)

 3- **spring-mongodb-api** : docker image of a Spring Boot application (MVC, Spring data-mongodb) with MongoDB as the database.
         This will be a RESTful endpoint to access NoSQL data (MongoDB collections)

-4- **data-initialzr** : docker image of a linux-base image with cURL installed and some starter data.
+4- **data-initialzr** : docker image of a linux-based image with cURL installed and some starter data.
-        This will be run once to populate Databases with configuration/starter data (using cURL commands to invode REST endpoints)
+        This will be run once at the deployment-time to initilaize the databases with proper configuration/starter data (using cURL scripts to invoke REST endpoints)

 ------------------------------------------------------------------------------------------------------------------------------------

 **How to deploy this application?**
-There are two options.
+There are two options:

 1-deploy it locally on a docker engine environment (using **docker-compose**)